P-p-H-d/mlib/README.md

 ##### M_IPTR

-By putting this after a method for an operator in the oplist, it specifies that the first argument of the moethod shall be a pointer to the destination type, rather than the type.
+By putting this after a method for an operator in the oplist, it specifies that the first argument of the method shall be a pointer to the destination type, rather than the type.

 ##### M\_DO\_INIT\_MOVE(oplist, dest, src)